jonnonz1/nz-statute-book/acts/public/2023/taxation-annual-rates-for-2022-23-platform-economy-and-remedial-matters-act-2023.md

     (b) enters into an agreement with an operator of an electronic marketplace to list or advertise the listed services provided by the underlying supplier.

 ### 153 New section 60H inserted (Information requirements for underlying suppliers operating through electronic marketplaces)
-(1) After section 60G, insert: Information requirements for underlying suppliers operating through electronic marketplaces (1) An underlying supplier of listed services operating on an electronic marketplace must notify the operator of the electronic marketplace of—
+(1) After section 60G, insert:Information requirements for underlying suppliers operating through electronic marketplaces (1) An underlying supplier of listed services operating on an electronic marketplace must notify the operator of the electronic marketplace of—
     (a) their name and tax file number:
     (b) their GST registration status.